atomisthq/docs/docs/user-guide/rug/reviewers.md

-# Rug Reviewers: Projects Compliance

 In the last few years, code review has become a strong asset for any team looking at producing high quality software and reducing bugs.
 However, with the sheer size of projects, it can become highly tedious to track all changes properly and a balance must be found between thorough code reviews and the time they consume.

 Rug reviewers allievate some of that burden by letting your team codifying some of your peer reviews into automatable operations.

 ## A Basic Reviewer